rpsft/etlbox/ETLBoxDocu/articles/dataflow/dataflow_db_sources_destinations.md

-﻿# Overview database source and destination
+﻿# Database integration

-There a numerours database sources and destinations that come with ETLBox.
-In short, you can extract data from and load data into the following databases: Sql Server, MySql, Postgres, SQLite.
-(And limited support for Access)
+There a numerous database sources and destinations that come with ETLBox.
+In short, you can extract data from and load data into the following databases: Sql Server, MySql, Postgres, SQLite and Microsoft Access.

 ## DBSource